This campaign is to raise funds for emergency relief and to pay for cost of legal disbursements in a case against the State to clear my name.

 Justice is one of the most important moral values in the spheres of law, politics and civil society.
-Establishing justice means that all people are to be ruled equally by the laws of their country that keep people safe and protected.
+Establishing justice means all people are ruled equally by the laws of their country that keep people safe and protected.

 Establishing Prima Facie

 A prima facie case should only be established where sufficient evidence supports a party's case and would justify a verdict in his favour and provided such evidence is not rebutted by the other party.
 The police should have exercised an unbiased duty of care and the statement should have been supported by credible evidence or a witness.
 The police should also have given notice of their intention to arrest me, and provided an opportunity for a counter statement, but they did not.

 After my arrest I was placed in police custody for the weekend.
 I appeared before a Cape Town Magistrate the following Monday.
 The police docket was incomplete and the charges incorrectly scheduled.
 The NPA did not record court proceedings - as is customary.
 I was denied bail and after my appearance immediately transferred to Pollsmore Prison.